-Students must pick up a recital attendance slip from the Instructor of Record or his/her designee prior to the beginning of each performance.
-At the end of the performance, each student must return the signed slip to the Instructor of Record or his/her designee in order to receive credit for the performance.
+Students must pick up a recital attendance slip from the Instructor of Record or their designee before the beginning of each performance.
+At the end of the performance, each student must return the signed slip to the Instructor of Record or their designee to receive credit for the performance.